 At this moment, the Styles tab is not used in our custom modules because we rely on an extra breakpoint (medium screens/tablet) for an improved page responsiveness, that's not currently available natively in the HubSpot drag and drop page editor or the Styles tab.
 You will find that only default HubSpot modules have some style options enabled.
 This however doesn't mean we haven't included any style options in our Theme modules.
 You will just have to find them under the Content tab > Wrapper section, as explained below, or under the Content > Settings section for specifc module styles.

 So for now you will only need to make edits in the Content panel, which is the actual content of the module, including settings, style options, etc.

 For a better undestanding of the HubSpot drag and drop page editor, please consult this HubSpot guide: Edit page content in a drag and drop area

 Act3 contains pretty much all the modules you need.
 Most of our theme modules are structured this way:

 Module fields are used to populate the module with your own content.
 Some modules include Repeaters, which means a component or sub-component can be repeated, each with its own content.
 For example, you can use the Button module to include multiple buttons.
 Or add multiple cards in a card module.
-Each content field is explained on the specific module documentation page.

 Apart for the content and individual component settings, we grouped most of the more advanced settings and styles of a module, or settings that apply to all sub-components of a repeater, in a group named Settings.
 Depending on the module, this may contain column options, slider functionality, color scheme, etc. This may be missing on some very simple modules, with only a few fields.